logo

 Philadelphia School District Steps for Becoming a Teacher

-You will need to earn Pennsylvania teaching certification to be eligible for teaching jobs in Philadelphia public schools.
-Teacher certification is managed by the Pennsylvania Department of Education and requires the completion of a bachelor’s degree and an approved teacher preparation program.
+You must earn Pennsylvania teaching certification to be eligible for teaching jobs in Philadelphia public schools.
+Teacher certification is managed by the PDE and requires the completion of a bachelor’s degree and an approved teacher preparation program.
 Both the traditional path of earning a bachelor’s degree that includes teacher preparation and the alternative certification path that involves completing teacher preparation after earning a bachelor’s degree are offered at many schools in the state and are equally valid ways of obtaining certification.
 More information on the differences between the two is provided in our certification section.
-Once you have your teaching certificate, you can start applying to jobs in the School District of Philadelphia.
-We have listed steps to finding a job as a teacher in Philadelphia below.
+Once you have your teaching certificate, you can apply for jobs with The School District of Philadelphia.
+We have listed the steps to finding a job as a teacher in Philadelphia below.

 Step 1: Complete the online application.

-The first step in the process is to complete the School Board of Philadelphia’s online application.
-You will need to include a cover letter, resume, references, lesson plan, and data exercise with your application form.
+The first step in the process is to complete The School District of Philadelphia’s online application.
+You should include a cover letter, resume, references, lesson plan, and data exercise with your application form.

 Step 2: Complete a phone interview.